newbreedofgeek/react-stepzilla/README.md

 - write the tests

 #### change log
+- 1.5.0
+  - update to improve showSteps. prevent UI elements from completed rendering
 - 1.4.0
   - added the option showSteps which hides the top steps if needed
 - 1.3.0